 - Are simply addicted to exercise

 All of these are signs you may be facing a burnout while trying to achieve your fitness goals.
 Listen to your body and aid your recovery with the help of magnesium supplements.
-By treating your muscles to topical magnesium therapy, either with a Magnesium Flakes bath or by massaging Magnesium Oil Spray into the areas that feel sore, can provide that extra TLC.
+By treating your muscles to topical magnesium therapy, either with a Magnesium Flakes bath or by massaging Magnesium Muscle Body Spray into the areas that feel sore, can provide that extra TLC.
 Combine this muscle therapy with regular rest days and focus on mobility.
 Achieving your fitness goals will not happen overnight, take the time to rest to become strong.

 Other ways you can help to avoid burnout is trying to find the amount of activity that is ‘just right’ for you.
 An optimal training schedule will consider your fitness goals, training intensity and nutritional habits, stress levels and your age.